 Major archaeological ruins are not a main attraction within Willemstad itself, though Amerindian historical sites exist elsewhere (e.g., Hato Caves).

-While Willemstad is an urban center, natural beauty lies just a short drive away, offering a contrast to the city's hustle.
+While Willemstad is an urban center, natural beauty lies just not far by car, offering a contrast to the city's hustle.
 Explore lesser-known spots for an unique appreciation of Willemstad.

 Queen Wilhelmina Park in Punda.
 Christoffel National Park (hiking, diverse flora/fauna) and Shete Boka National Park (rugged coastline, caves) are easily accessible outside Willemstad.